lance0/oidcheck/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See LICENSE file for details.

 ## 🔗 Links